Editor and writer

 Jones, 34, works for a large printing company.
 She has gone from spending half her time on the road to sitting at home every day with just her computer for company, which she hates.

 “Before the lockdown, at least half my week was spent visiting venues or at events all over the country.
-We also organised a large annual conference for potential customers, which took months to put together, along with smaller events for targeted customer sectors or for particular contracts,” she said.
+We also organized a large annual conference for potential customers, which took months to put together, along with smaller events for targeted customer sectors or for particular contracts,” she said.

 It all came to an abrupt halt in March 2020.
 Her company put all events on ice and told staff to work from home.
 Most of them had already been set up to do so occasionally.
 “I’ve never enjoyed working from home, but it was fine when it was just in short bursts.
 I miss my colleagues as they are a very sociable bunch,” said Jones.